Parking and Traffic Rules

 Non-resident students - Monday through Friday from 6 a.m. to 6 p.m.

 Handicapped Accessible Parking

 In order to provide access to buildings and facilities for individuals with disabilities, parking rules shall allow for the following exception.
 Vehicles displaying a current GCU-issued handicapped parking permit will be allowed to park in any open designated handicapped space, regardless of posted parking lot designation.
-Handicapped parking permits may be obtained by contacting the GCU Student Disabilities Office and providing appropriate medical documentation that supports a handicapped parking status.
+Handicapped parking permits may be obtained by contacting the GCU Student Disability Services office and providing appropriate documentation that supports a handicapped parking status.
 More information regarding accommodations for disabled students.

 Handicapped spaces are indicated with the handicapped symbol in the space and also have a handicapped parking sign in front of the space.
 Access spaces are indicated by yellow lines in front of ramps on the sidewalks or next to handicapped spaces, to give disabled individuals adequate room.
 Persons parked in handicapped spaces without the appropriate GCU-issued parking permit are subject to the fines as outlined within.
 Please notify the GCU Public Safety Office at 602-639-8100 when a disabled space is occupied by an unauthorized vehicle.
 Handicapped parking regulations are enforced at all times, including weekends as posted on signs.

 - Standard rules of the road for the city, county and state will be observed on campus.